Designing an Impact Reporting Form Experience

 WORKING W/ STAKEHOLDERS

-After presenting this solution to the Strategic Insights team lead, I learned their biggest challenge was timing: they needed data as soon as possible, but explorers often withheld submission until they had everything ready.
-Therefore, I designed this sticky bar to encourage Explorers to submit the partial data the business needed.
+After presenting this solution to the SSI team lead, I learned their biggest challenge was timing: they needed data as soon as possible, but explorers often withheld submission until they had everything ready.
+Therefore, I designed this sticky bar to fulfill the business needs of SSI.

 FUTURE CONCEPT